Hoists and Lifting

 A 2016 report on building companionship by Demos included a recommendation to encourage active citizenship among the older generation.
 This includes peer-led activities, such as group outings.
 It also includes collaborative work with local businesses.

-It is hoped that this new wave of innovation, along with engaging care packages and the continual development of mobility equipment, including hoists, will promote wellbeing.
-This can be achieved by helping older people overcome mobility problems as they age.
+This new wave of innovation, along with engaging care packages and the continual development of mobility equipment, including hoists, will promote wellbeing.
+By helping older people overcome mobility problems as they age their wellbeing will improve.

 For more information on the different adaptation products available, including hoists, please visit www.obam.co.uk